 Although much of the city remains modern, Tours is known for its age-old medieval architecture made of timber.
 The Roman ruins, a magnificent 12th century cathedral and a land that is known for its wines, is what attracts numerous people to this ancient turned modern city.
 Plan your Tours itinerary soon and enjoy the best of France tourism.

-Explore the best journey planner for your visit to Tours and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Tours and create a flawless plan in few simple steps!